The Planters' Guild · A Pillar of the Guild

 An inflorescence — the way a plant arranges its flowers — is the universal grammar of pollination.
 The same forms repeat across unrelated lineages because they solve the same problems: how to attract the right pollinator, how to maximize seed set, how to make a flower visible from a distance or accessible to a specific bee.
 Read the form, and you've already learned something useful about the strategy underneath.

 The arc moves from simple to complex.
-The first seven are open inflorescences: visible clusters in obvious patterns that you can name once you know the vocabulary (solitary, spike, raceme, panicle, corymb, umbel, compound umbel).
+The first seven are open inflorescences: visible clusters in obvious patterns you can name once you know the vocabulary (solitary, spike, raceme, panicle, corymb, umbel, compound umbel).
 The next four are specialized inflorescences doing something distinctive: the composite head of an aster, the determinate cyme, the fleshy aroid spadix, the wind-pollinated catkin.
 The closer reveals the year's tightest morphological trick: the cyathium, where Euphorbia hides an entire inflorescence inside what looks like a single flower.

 Solitary inflorescence illustration — southern magnolia (Magnolia grandiflora)